 - a.
 The economic and social impacts of the action, both positive and negative, must be analysed.
-Analysis must include: - i.
-Projected economic costs and benefits of the project, including the basis for their estimation through cost/benefit analysis or similar studies.
+Analysis must include: - Projected economic costs and benefits of the project, including the basis for their estimation through cost/benefit analysis or similar studies.
 Where possible, please include the total economic capital investment and economic ongoing value of the project. - ii.
-Economic and employment opportunities expected to be generated by the project (including construction and operational phases). - b.
-Economic and social impacts should be considered at the local, regional and national levels.
-Details of the relevant cost and benefits of alternative options to the proposed action, as identified in section 2.3 above, should also be included.
+Economic and employment opportunities expected to be generated by the project (including construction and operational phases).